voxel51/fiftyone-examples/.github/ISSUE_TEMPLATE/installation_issue_template.md

 ---
 name: Installation Issues
 about:
-    Use this template for reporting bugs encountered while installing FiftyOne.
+    Use this template for reporting bugs encountered while installing FiftyOne Examples.
 labels: "bug"
 title: "[SETUP-BUG]"
 ---